PandasThumb/pandasthumb.github.io/_posts/2022/lemon.md

 <p><p>
 <em>Would all lower courts rule against such a school board, with the case appealed to the Supreme Court?</em>
 <p><p>
 It would require a court-by-court analysis to answer this.
-Some recent judicial appointees are well known for being open advocates of ID creationism.
+Some recent judicial appointees are <a href="https://pandasthumb.org/archives/2004/03/the-calpundit-w.html">well known</a> for being open advocates of ID creationism.
 Others would no doubt continue to hold that the First Amendment prohibits religious indoctrination in public schools.
 <p>
 <em>Or would the increasing number of conservative justices who have been vetted by the Federalist Society allow the Supreme Court to dodge such an issue by letting the pro-ID or pro-creationism ruling of an appeals court stand, by refusing to hear the case?</em>
 <p>